 Lower Berryessa Creek Flood Protection Project

-(August 2015) - Phase one construction on the Lower Berryessa Creek Flood Protection Project (click to view project update) takes place this summer and starts approximately 400 feet south of the Milmont Drive Bridge to Abel Street.
+Phase 1 (yellow area) - Phase one construction on the Lower Berryessa Creek Flood Protection Project (click to view project update) broke ground last summer (2015) and continues this summer.
+Work starts approximately 400 feet south of the Milmont Drive Bridge to Abel Street.
 See "yellow" line on map.
-Work includes constructing floodwalls and levees to provide a 100-year flood protection as well as restoring tidal and freshwater wetlands.
+Work included constructing floodwalls and levees to provide a 100-year flood protection as well as restoring tidal and freshwater wetlands.
 A 100-year flood is a flood event that has a one-in-100 chance of occuring in any given year.
-Construction began in early July and runs through December 2016.
-The second phase (orange line on map), which is from Abel Street to Calaveras Boulevard, is still under design, and start of construction is estimated to be within the next two years.
+Construction work is targeted to be completed by December 2016 and plant establishment lasting through December 2021.

 Work details and impacts

 Construction work hours for Phase 1 are 8 a.m. to 5 p.m., Monday through Friday, with occasional Saturday work.
 Expect typical construction noise during work hours as trucks and crews access the creek at California Circle and Milmont Drive.
 Truck hauling will occur only between the hours of 9 a.m. and 4 p.m.
 A minimum of one lane in each direction will remain open throughout the project, but flaggers may be used for traffic control.
 Smaller equipment, such as pickup trucks, could access the project site at San Andreas Drive.